 Selection of candidates for the Directed Studies:

-Selection of candidates for the Diploma examination:
+Selection of candidates for the Diploma Exam:

-Organization of the Diploma examination:
+Organization of the Diploma Exam:

-The President and the members of the Jury award the Diploma and a medal to the graduates at the and of the last lecture of the period in the Auditorium of the Academy Building.
+Candidates sit the written and oral parts of the examination either in English or French (at their preference), in accordance with the conditions laid down by the Diploma Regulations.
+The President and the members of the Jury award the Diploma and a medal to the graduates on Friday, at the end of the last lecture of the period, in the Auditorium of the Academy Building.

-The deadline for applications to the Directed Studies and/or for the Diploma are January 31st (Public International Law) and January 31st (Private International Law), 2017, 23:59 hrs., The Hague time (GMT+1).
+The deadline for applications to participate in the Directed Studies during the 2021 Summer Courses is January 31st, 2021, 23:59 hrs., The Hague time (GMT+1).